Stop Overpaying for Flights: My Honest Guide to the Best Flight Search Engines

 - Mix & Match: It clearly shows you when it’s cheaper to book two one-way tickets on different airlines.

-A Word of Caution: The lowest price sometimes comes from less-established websites.
-Always vet the vendor before entering your credit card details.
+My Rule of Thumb: The lowest price sometimes comes from less-established websites.
+Always read the fine print and vet the vendor’s reviews before booking.

 Here’s my simple, step-by-step process for booking flights without the stress:

 - Start with Google Flights: Use its speed and map to get a baseline for prices and destinations.
-Use the price tracking feature.
+Turn on price tracking.

 - Verify with Skyscanner: Check your route for flexibility.
 Could leaving a day earlier save you a fortune?